KKnight99/SKTCore/doc/README.md

-MonetaryUnit Core 0.12.1
+SKT Core 0.12.1
 =====================

-This is the official reference wallet for MonetaryUnit digital currency and comprises the backbone of the MonetaryUnit peer-to-peer network.
-You can [download MonetaryUnit Core](https://www.skt.org/downloads/) or [build it yourself](#building) using the guides below.
+This is the official reference wallet for SKT digital currency and comprises the backbone of the SKT peer-to-peer network.
+You can [download SKT Core](https://www.skt.org/downloads/) or [build it yourself](#building) using the guides below.

 Running
 ---------------------
-The following are some helpful notes on how to run MonetaryUnit on your native platform.
+The following are some helpful notes on how to run SKT on your native platform.

 ### Unix